 Nutritional and dietary interventions can alleviate many underlying medical problems that cause speech issues in autism.
 Below you will find a list of treatment options to discuss with your child’s functional medicine doctor.

 Gluten Free Casein Free (GFCF) Diet

-One of the easiest options for treating a number of medical problems that cause speech issues in autism is to modify your child’s diet.
+One of the easiest options for treating several medical problems that cause speech issues in autism is to modify your child’s diet.
 In fact, for over twenty years parents and clinicians have been reporting that the gluten-free, casein-free (GFCF) diet is the most beneficial intervention speech.
 Years ago, they were ridiculed for saying this, but that is no longer the case.
-This is because, today, you will find many studies that not only support those clinical experiences, but explain the science behind them.
+This is because, today, you will find many studies that not only support those clinical experiences but explain the science behind them.